-- SweepStars do pay for their own transport and data, and our teams use various means to ensure that transport costs are minimized, we’d be happy to share more of that in detail.
+- SweepStars do pay for their own transport and data, and our teams use various means to ensure that transport costs are minimized.

-- Regarding data, the average cost of data for using the app for a day is around 12c.
+- Regarding data, the SweepStar app has been 'zero-rated' meaning that SweepStars are able to make use of the app for free (the SweepStar app includes map functionality).
 Our SweepStar app was specifically designed differently from our customer-facing app, with low data usage and simple ease of use in mind.

 - The vast majority of SweepStars work for the platform between 3 to 5 days a week, with 30% of SweepStars working in other homes outside of the platform (we of course fully support this, and many of this group initially joined our platform due to underemployment).

-We introduced tipping so that we could allow clients who can afford to pay their SweepStars more, to do so.
-Tips are paid in full to SweepStars, with SweepSouth taking no margin and paying the the bank processing fee of R3 on average per tip, which enables the SweepStar to receive the full tip.
+- We introduced tipping so that we could allow clients who can afford to pay their SweepStars more, to do so.
+Tips are paid in full to SweepStars, with SweepSouth taking no margin and paying the the bank processing fee of R3 (on average) per tip, which ensures SweepStars receive the full tip.
 We also have clients who prefer to tip in cash.

-How does this compare to minimum wage and national averages?
+How does SweepStar pay compare to the minimum wage and national averages?